 Now you’ve opened the door to see where your company can save money.
 You know the current state of your cash flow, and you can project how much you will have in the future.

 Step 3 – Use a cost-benefit analysis when making important decisions.
 After your budget is in order, you have another powerful tool to aid your decision making.
-A cost-benefit analysis empowers you to quickly and more clearly weigh up the financial strengths and weaknesses of the business choices you plan to make.
+This analysis empowers you to quickly and more clearly weigh the financial strengths and weaknesses of the business choices you plan to make.

 It’s simple to use.
-Add the number of pounds in projected benefits and costs over a specific period, then subtract costs from benefits to determine if the choice will add value.
-You can also add items not directly related to money, like morale or stress reduction.
+Add dollar amounts in projected benefits and costs over a specific period, then subtract costs from benefits to determine if the choice will add value.
+You can also items not directly related to money, like morale or stress reduction.

 For example, let’s say you’re unsure whether to hire a full-time employee or an independent contractor.
 You could crunch the numbers and compare the added costs of insurance and employee benefits to your projected leap in productivity, revenue, and job satisfaction.
 Whatever you choose, you’ll have more confidence that you’ve chosen wisely.

 2. Require an upfront deposit for ALL your projects — with no exceptions!

 Requesting a deposit before you begin work is another excellent way to generate consistent cash flow for your construction, home maintenance, or outdoor services business.
 Whether you’re working a small, one-off job or remodelling an entire house, it formalises your commitment with your client, protects you from unexpected out-of-pocket expenses, and keeps cash flow positive.

 There’s nothing worse than landing a big project, investing large amounts of your time and money, and then running out of cash before you can submit the invoice.
 Also, some jobs require specialised equipment.
 The frustration of being stuck at a job site waiting for the scissor lift or generator to arrive only builds when you need to reach into your pocket to cover those costs.